Mykolb/Horiseon/README.md

 # Horiseon
-I fixed the borken links and I consolidated the CSS for the Horiseon website.
+I fixed the broken links and I consolidated the CSS for the Horiseon website.